Las Palmas II, Texas

 Las Palmas II is a census-designated place (CDP) in Cameron County, in the U.S. state of Texas.
-(The "II" distinguishes the CDP from Las Palmas, a CDP in Zapata County, Texas.)
+(The "II" distinguishes the CDP from Las Palmas, a CDP in Zapata County.)
 The population was 1,605 at the 2010 census.
-Prior to the 2010 census the community was part of the Las Palmas-Juarez CDP.
+Prior to the 2010 census, the community was part of the Las Palmas-Juarez CDP.
 It is part of the Brownsville–Harlingen Metropolitan Statistical Area.

 Geography

 Las Palmas is in western Cameron County, bordered to the north by Harlingen and to the east by Juarez.

 According to the United States Census Bureau, the Las Palmas II CDP has a total area of 0.79 km2, of which 0.78 sqkm is land and 0.01 sqkm, or 0.94%, is water.

+Demographics

+Las Palmas II first appeared as a census designated place in the 2010 U.S. census after the Las Palmas-Juarez CDP was split into the Las Palmas II and Juarez CDPs.